GuillermoVenturaReyes/uipath-automation-1/README.md

 ###### Consent Screen For Gmail
 * The consent screen that was configured in the previous steps will allow you to send emails with Gmail.
 * But the first time you try to do this, you will encounter that consent screen and will need to manually give the bot consent to send emails.
 * You might also have to get past the 'This app isn't verified' screen.
 Just click the Advanced button and then click 'Go to <App name>(unsafe)'.
-(This is your own application so their is actually no safety concern)
+(This is your own application so there is actually no safety concern)
 * You wont have to worry about any of this if you are only using Zoho to send the emails.

 ## Usage